cli/cli/docs/install_linux.md

 1. Download the `.rpm` file from the [releases page][];
 2. Install the downloaded file: `sudo zypper in gh_*_linux_amd64.rpm`

-## Community-supported methods
+## Unofficial, Community-supported methods

-Our team does not directly maintain the following packages or repositories.
+The core GitHub CLI team does not maintain the following packages or repositories.
 They are unofficial and we are unable to provide support or guarantees for them.
+They are linked here as a convenience and their presence does not imply continued oversight from the CLI core team.
+Users who choose to use them do so at their own risk.

 ### Arch Linux